crusoecloud/dbrx_inference_tutorial/README.md

 ### Clone DBRX-Instruct-Tokenizer
 We'll use the fast tokenizer provided by Xenova, so again navigate to `/workspace/models/` and clone [this repository](https://huggingface.co/Xenova/dbrx-instruct-tokenizer/tree/main).

-## Clone this repo
+## Clone this Repo
-We'll make a directory to hold code in on our boot disk.
+We'll make a directory to hold code on our boot disk.
 Run `mkdir ~/dev && cd ~/dev` and clone into this repository with `git clone git@github.com:crusoecloud/dbrx_inference_tutorial.git && cd dbrx_inference_tutorial/`.

 ## Peripherals
 Before we jump into our inference tutorials, let's install some quality-of-life peripherals.
 First, run `apt-get update` then `apt-get install tmux`.
 We'll often have two or more processes running, so it'll be nice to have multiple windows to monitor each and tmux is a great solution for session and window management.